Draggie306/EditingCheatSheets/GCSE/AQA 8035 Geography Complete.md

 *Here's what the specification says.*

 HOWEVER, notice how I said the glaciation **GCSE** unit.
-Luckily, I love Geography and so am currently doing an A level in it, and glaciation just so happens to be one of the physical units.
+Luckily, I love Geography so did an A Level in it.
+Glaciation just so happened to be one of my favourite physical units.

-To view the A level cheat sheet with glaciation information on, as well as to perhaps get a taste for the A level in general, go to [this iBaguette cheat sheet](https://ibaguette.com/cheatsheets/alevel/geography/all#option-b-%E2%80%93-glaciated-landscapes).
+To view the A Level cheat sheet with glaciation information on, in addition to to perhaps getting a taste for the A Level in general, go to [this iBaguette cheat sheet](https://ibaguette.com/cheatsheets/alevel/geography/all#physical---glaciated-landscapes).

 Note: it contains huge amounts of much more detailed information compared to what you need to know.
 You can skim read and search through it to find the relevant information.